 In 2012, the United Auburn Indian Community purchased the property.
 Under their management, the course has been rehabilitated, infused with new electric golf carts and new course maintenance equipment.
 The clubhouse has undergone remodeling, along with new menus in the Pyramid Grill.

-Rental services are available, including pull carts and golf clubs.
+Rental clubs are available.
 The practice area at the facility includes a chipping zone and putting green.
 Food and beverage choices include the Pyramid Grill restaurant and an on-course snack bar and beverage cart.